 Please click here to go to the secure site for online giving: Under "Additional Details", you can designate your gift for the "Foundation Church".

 Lake Murray Presbyterian Church is excited to announce that we have called the Rev. James F. Cubie to serve as the evangelist to lead the team that will start the daughter church - now, called "Foundation Presbyterian Church".

 James is a native of Washington D.C., but has deep roots in the Carolinas: His mother's family is from Wilmington, North Carolina, and his father lives nearby in Bluffton.

-James has been married to Tara for thirteen years, and they have a twelve year old daughter, Lina, and a one year old son, Jack.
+James has been married to Tara for fifteen years, and they have a fourteen year old daughter, Lina, and a two year old son, Jack.

-James served at Leesburg Presbyterian Church, in Virginia, for the past four years, as their Associate for Discipleship.
+James served at Leesburg Presbyterian Church, in Virginia, from 2014-2018, as their Associate for Discipleship.
 His ministry focused on children, youth, young adults and men, in addition to preaching once a month, and pastoral care.

 James was assessed positively by the Presbyterian Church (U.S.A.) to lead a church plant in late 2013, and since that time, worked with the east coast team that focuses on creating New Worshiping Communities.